lumeland/lume.land/docs/core/scripts.md

 ## Running multiple commands

 You can create a script to execute multiple commands, **one after another.**
-There are two ways to do that: by adding more arguments or joining the different commands with `&&`.
+There are two ways to do that: either adding more arguments or joining the different commands with `&&`.
 For example:

 ```js
 site.script(